Suicide bomb near cricket stadium in Afghan capital kills at least three

-A suicide bomber blew himself up at a checkpoint near the main cricket stadium in the Afghan capital Kabul on Wednesday, killing at least three people as a tournament was under way, officials said.
+A suicide attack claimed by Islamic State near a cricket match in the Afghan capital Kabul on Wednesday killed three people and wounded five.

-Interior Ministry spokesman Najib Danesh said two police and one civilian were killed and five people wounded.
-Local Tolo News Television quoted the Afghan Cricket Board as saying all players were safe.
+Interior Ministry spokesman Najib Danesh said two of the dead were police officers and the other a civilian.

 The blast outside Kabul International Cricket Stadium took place during a match in Afghanistan's Shpageeza Cricket League, a T20 franchise tournament on the lines of the Indian Premier League and similar 20-over tournaments.